-7.0 Goals and Strategies
+6.0 Goals and Strategies

 Building on the Town's existing planning documents and community input, eight overall goals, each with a range of supporting strategies, have been identified for View Royal parks.

 These Goals and Strategies are summarized below, and then are set in motion through the Action Plan that sets out priorities, identifies costs, and details specific actions to achieve the Town's Vision for parks and trails, which states:

 The parks system is integral to the unique spirit of place of View Royal.
 The park system supports and enhances the health of the community for residents, wildlife, and ecosystems.
-Maintaining opportunities to connect people to nature and recreation through strategic investment and management is vital to maintaining the high quality of life in View Royal.
+Developing and maintaining opportunities to connect people to nature and recreation through strategic investment and management is vital to maintaining the high quality of life in View Royal.

-7.1 Overall Goals and Strategies
+6.1 Overall Goals and Strategies

-7.1.1 Goal 1: Maintain and Improve Existing Parks
+6.1.1 Goal One: Maintain and Improve Existing Parks

-- 1. Develop a detailed inventory of existing parks according to neighbourhood needs - 2.
-Ensure high levels of safety and security are achieved through careful design and management - 3.
-Establish and achieve high standards in park infrastructure, while aiming to balance the development of new park amenities with current and evolving demographics.
+- 1. Develop a detailed inventory of existing parks on the website - 2.
+Establish a listing of municipal and neighbourhood amenities for parks - 3.
+Maintain high levels of safety and security through careful design and management - 4.
+Establish and achieve best practices in park infrastructure - 5.
+Consider the current population and evolving demographics in parks planning.

-7.1.2 Goal Two: Provide Diverse and Inclusive Recreational Opportunities
+6.1.2 Goal Two: Provide Diverse and Inclusive Recreational Opportunities

 - 1. Foster a range of active and interesting activities by enhancing sense of place - 2.
 Design a food security strategy that will encourage the development of community gardens, urban farming, and farmers' markets in appropriate parks - 3.
-Develop a new "festival space" that encourages community gatherings and events.
+Develop a new "festival space" that encourages community gatherings and events - 4.
+Partner with West Shore Parks and Recreation to provide additional opportunities for residents and visitors, including a skate park or other regional level amenities.

-- 7.1.3 Goal Three: Support and Enhance the Health of Ecosystems - 1.
-Seek out partnerships with other levels of government to update the Sensitive Ecosystem Inventory - 2.
+6.1.3 Goal Three: Support and Enhance the Health of Ecosystems

+- 1. Seek out partnerships with other levels of government to update the Sensitive Ecosystem Inventory - 2.
 Work with surrounding jurisdictions to take a holistic approach to ecosystem management - 3.
 Develop and implement an invasive species management strategy - 4.
 Protect natural areas and trail systems that provide buffers and wildlife corridors.

-7.1.4 Goal Four: Connect People with

-Places and Nature
+6.1.4 Goal Four: Connect People with Places and Nature

-- Provide up to date information and well defined procedures to ensure property development augments connections and spaces within the Park System - Implement a comprehensive outreach strategy that includes a cohesive signage plan for connecting people to nature in all parks and trails - 3.
-Expand donation, partnership, and sponsor opportunities.
+- 1. Provide up to date information and well defined procedures to ensure OCP objectives are achieved - 2.
+Implement a comprehensive outreach strategy that includes a cohesive signage plan connecting people to nature in all parks and trails - 3.
+Create looped paths where possible.

-7.1.5 Goal Five: Connect People to Water
+6.1.5 Goal Five: Connect People to Water

-- 1. Develop a limited range of waterfront road end opportunities including viewpoints, launch sites for non-motorized boats, and public access to the waterfront - 2.
-Balance use of the waterfront with the protection of environmentally sensitive features.
+- 1. Develop a range of waterfront road end opportunities including viewpoints, launch sites for non-motorized boats, and public access to the waterfront - 2.
+Balance the use of the waterfront with the protection of environmentally sensitive features.

-- 7.1.6 Goal Six: Improve Access to Parks - 1.
-Create a detailed parking strategy that improves accessibility while managing the impacts of parking on surrounding land uses and the environment - 2.
-Increase the connectivity of transit and bike paths to the parks and trails system - 3.
-Increase the accessibility of parks and trails for all users.
+6.1.6 Goal Six: Improve Access to Parks

+- 1. Create a detailed parking strategy that improves accessibility while managing the impacts of parking on surrounding land uses and the environment - 2.
+Increase the connectivity of transit and bike paths to the parks system - 3.
+Increase the accessibility of parks for all users - 4.
+Ensure information on accessibility is readily available.

-7.1.7 Goal Seven: Encourage
+6.1.7 Goal Seven: Encourage Community Involvement

-Community Involvement

 - 1. Promote and recognize the importance of volunteers - 2.
 Encourage community stewardship - 3.
-Actively promote activities and events in park spaces.
+Actively promote activities and events in park spaces - 4.
+Seek out partnerships for developing amenities in parks.

-7.1.8 Goal Eight: Focus Acquisitions on Enhancing the Current Park and Trail System Priorities
+6.1.8 Goal Eight: Focus Acquisitions on Enhancing the Current Park System Priorities

-- 1. Increase resident participation in the identification of park and trail priorities - 2.
-Seek out additional funding mechanisms.
+- 1. Increase resident participation in the identification of park priorities

+- 2. Seek out additional funding mechanisms

+- 3. Diversify recreation opportunities.

-The implementation of these Goals and Strategies is detailed in Section 8.0 Action Plan.
+The implementation of these Goals and Strategies is detailed in Section 7.0 Action Plan.

-8.0 Action Plan
+7.0 Action Plan